 - In introspection (type 3) it is less immediately apparent, as we do not fully identify with what we see, but try to observe what goes on inside ourselves in as detached and ‘objective’ a manner as we can muster.
 Still, in introspection we recognize that what we look at is happening within our own being.

-- In sense-based knowledge (type 4) the involvement of knowledge by identity is the least obvious, but even here knowledge by identity does play a role in at least two distinct ways:
+- In sense-based knowledge (type 4) the involvement of knowledge by identity is perhaps the least obvious, but even there knowledge by identity does play a role in at least two distinct ways:

-- The first is that even though we normally feel a certain distance between ourselves and the things we observe ‘outside’ of us, we still see them as part of ‘our world’, we feel some inner, existential connection between ourselves and what we see.
-The degree of this sense of connectedness may, of course, differ.
-On one extreme, there are the mystics who feel in a very concrete sense ‘one with the world’; on the other extreme, there are forms of schizophrenia, in which hardly any connection is felt between one’s self and the world; the ordinary consciousness wavers somewhere between these extremes.[FN to chapter on borders]
+- The first is that even though we normally feel a certain distance between ourselves and the things we observe ‘outside’ of ourselves, we still see them as part of ‘our world’; we feel some inner, existential connection between ourselves and what we see.
+The degree of this sense of connectedness differs considerably from one person to the next.
+On one extreme, there are mystics who feel in a very concrete sense ‘one with the world’; on the other extreme, there are psychotic states in which hardly any connection is felt between one’s self and the world; the ordinary consciousness wavers somewhere between these extremes.1.

 - The second manner by which knowledge by identity supports all other forms of knowledge is not through this existential sense of connectedness, but through the structural core of their cognitive content.
 According to Sri Aurobindo, the information the senses provide is far too incomplete and disjointed to create the wonderfully precise and coherent image that we make of the world.
-He holds that there must be some inner knowledge, some basic ‘idea’ about how the world hangs together that helps to create meaning out of the raw impressions which our senses provide.
-One might think that it should be easy to establish by experimentation whether new knowledge is built by induction out of experience or by deduction from pre-existing inner knowledge, but in practice this is an area where it is hard to avoid mistaking assumptions for conclusions.
-We'll come back to how these two types of knowing interact later.[LINK]
+He holds that there must be some inner knowledge, some basic ‘idea’ about how the world hangs together that helps the mind to create meaning out of the raw "data" which our senses provide2.

 Before we can have a closer look at these different types of knowledge and at the possibility of developing expert modes for each of them, we have to consider a few caveats which Sri Aurobindo mentions about this division of four distinct types of knowledge.
 The first disclaimer is that these four types of knowing are not entirely separate or exclusive of each other.
 There are smooth transitions between them, and in daily life they often occur mixed up together.